etanttila/apluslms.github.io/index.md

 Today, several web services and build tools are included in the A+ software family (see [components](components/)).

 A+ is extensively used at Aalto University and Tampere University of Technology.
-In Aalto, there is around 25 courses, 4,000 Aalto users, 1,000 MOOC users and 500,000 exercise submissions per year (2018).
+In Aalto, there are around 25 courses, 4,000 Aalto users, 1,000 MOOC users and 500,000 exercise submissions per year (2018).
 Software is well suited and tested in the computer science, but it works for other subjects too.